Pheon-Dev/buffalo-nvim/README.md

 </p>

 <p align="center">
-This is a [harpoon](https://github.com/ThePrimeagen/harpoon) like plugin that provides a UI to open buffers or tabs (+windows).
+This is a <a src="https://github.com/ThePrimeagen/harpoon">harpoon</a> like plugin that provides a UI to open buffers or tabs (+windows).
 Their respective totals can be displayed on the statusline, tabline or winbar.
 </p>